aBunchOfNinjas/1701QCA-Assessment3/journal/journal.md

 What parts of your project do you feel are novel.
 This is IMPORTANT to help justify a key component of the assessment rubric.

 What might be an interesting extension of this project?
 In what other contexts might this project be used? --->

+Across the whole project I am most happy with the screen/projection mechanisem, this both looks very nice on its own as well as seemlessly intergrating the projection system.
+One of the major changes that I would make to this if I made it again would be to put the electronic compnates on the bottom and have the screen project up instead of down, this would put the ugly electonics in a better position to hide them.